Your domain: Microbial biotechnology

 - Similarly, research object bundles, and more recently RO-Crates, can be used to gather together build data and test data with information about the overall study.

 - The design information about the vector DNA or RNA sequence should be shared via public databases such as ENA or Genbank.

-Various DNA synthesis companies build DNA from a computer specification of the sequence and also a variety of experimental approaches for assembling DNA molecules.
+- Various DNA synthesis companies build DNA from a computer specification of the sequence and also a variety of experimental approaches for assembling DNA molecules.
 This information can be shared as free text attached to a design in SBOL format and uploaded to a repository that supports SBOL2 format and above such as SynBioHub.

-Once grouped together in a free form the data can be archived along with the metadata, collecting the data together in an archived form using a file compression format.
+- Once grouped together in a free form the data can be archived along with the metadata, collecting the data together in an archived form using a file compression format.
 The combine archive format may also be useful.

-The test phase of a biotechnological study is the most variable in terms of the types of data produced.
+The test stage of a biotechnological study is the most variable in terms of the types of data produced.
 The types of experiments carried out to test a microbial system are highly dependent on the intended function of the system under construction.
 Some common approaches include at the simplest level, characterising the growth of an organism at various scales in different growth regimes and assaying the production of desired product.

 - What types of experiments, e.g. organism growth, organism characterisation, will you undertake to test your microbial system?
 What types of data result from those experiments?
 Will you combine multi-omics assays in your study?